matatk/agrip/audioquake/manuals/user-manual-part01.md

 ## What is *AudioQuake*?

 **This section of the document is kept relatively unchanged from the mid-2000s.
 Whilst *Quake* is now ancient (but still a milestone in gaming) and accessible games and mainstream game accessibility have taken off massively, we wanted to preserve the spirit of this part.
-It also mentions things that, whilst we'd've loved to work on, we never got time—but again they're preserved here for posterity.**
+It also mentions things that, whilst we'd've loved to work on, we never got time&mdash;but again they're preserved here for posterity.**

 *AudioQuake* is essentially a series of modifications to the game *Quake* by id Software that enable blind and vision-impaired people to play it.
 Actually, it is (or will be) quite a lot more than just that.
 This chapter explains the main things you need to know about *AudioQuake* to understand what it does and why it's here.

-So, *AudioQuake* is…
+So, *AudioQuake* is&hellip;

 ### More than just an "accessible game"